 Within the BC Public Service, BC BIG’s role is as a corporate consulting team, which means we work with clients from across all ministries and policy areas in B.C.
 Rigorous evaluation is a foundational principle of our behavioural insights practice.
 By conducting a robust evaluation, we provide our ministry clients with a high level of evidence that demonstrates what works, and what doesn’t.
-To design and execute a robust evaluation is a complex process, which is why we developed the RIDE Model for Behavioural Shift.
+To design and execute a robust evaluation is a complex process, which is why we developed the RIDE Model for Behaviour Shift.

 During the scoping phase, we work with prospective clients to understand their behavioural challenge and to determine if the problem is best addressed with behavioural insights or through another approach.
 At this stage, we learn about the behaviour of interest, the context around the challenge, and the prospective client’s readiness to participate in a project.